USS Constellation (1797): Constellation vs. L'Insurgente

-Reefing sail just long enough to weather the short squall, Constellation hardly paused but the same was not to be for L'Insurgente: its topmast snapped and slowed the ship to the onrushing Constellation.
+Reefing sail just long enough to weather the short squall, Constellation hardly paused but the same was not to be for L'Insurgente: the ship's topmast snapped and slowed the ship to the onrushing Constellation.
 Captain Barreaut ordered L'Insurgente to lay up and prepared to fight.
-Constellation was outfitted with 24 pounder guns that caused it to lean too much to lee due to topweight and thus had to surrender the weather gage to L'Insurgente.
-(The ship was refitted with 18-pounder long guns in its next refit.)
+Constellation was outfitted with 24 pounder guns that caused her to lean too much to lee due to topweight and thus had to surrender the weather gage to L'Insurgente.
+(The ship was refitted with 18-pounder long guns in the next refit.)
 L'Insurgente raised the French Tricolor and Captain Barreaut asked for parley.
 Captain Truxtun refused to answer, as his orders were to attack any French warship or privateer, and answered when his last gun could be brought to bear.
 American warships of this period fired for the hull (as did the British) and each of the 24-pounders had been double shotted.
-L'Insurgente fired as per training at the Constellation's masts and rigging.
-Constellation's masts were saved when its sail was reduced, taking pressure off the damaged mast.
+L'Insurgente fired as per training at Constellation's masts and rigging.
+Constellation's masts were saved when the sail was reduced, taking pressure off the damaged mast.
 L'Insurgente was devastated by Constellation's first broadside with many dead and others deserting their guns.
-L'Insurgente tried to board and slowed to close but this allowed Constellation to shoot ahead and crossed its bows for a bow rake with another broadside.
+L'Insurgente tried to board and slowed to close but this allowed Constellation to shoot ahead and crossed bows for a bow rake with another broadside.
 Constellation crossed to windward and L'Insurgente turned to follow with both crews now exchanging port broadsides instead of starboard.
 One of Constellation's 24-pounders smashed through the hull of L'Insurgente.
 L'Insurgente's 12-pounders were not equal to the same task against Constellation's hull.
 Captain Barreaut had been shown one of Constellation's 24 pound cannonballs and understood that he was in a completely unequal contest with sails down and nothing comparable to reply with many already dead and wounded.
-He struck colors— the first major victory by an American-designed and -built warship.
+He struck colors— the first major victory by an American-designed and built warship.

+On 14 March, 1799 she captured the French Letter of Marque schooner Union off Basse-Terre Roads, Guadeloupe.

+On 15 April recaptured British merchant Brothers, captured by a French privateer on 14 April.

+On 17 April, 1799 she and USS Insurgente captured French letter of marque schooner Diligente off Basse-Terre, Guadeloupe.

+She arrived at Hampton Roads 19 May, 1799.

+She sailed from Chesapeake Bay 30 June, 1799.

+After returning from that cruise arriving at Newcastle Delaware on or about 11 October she discharged her crew and began repairs.
+She departed Hampton Roads on 24 December escorting a stores ship and several merchantmen passing Cape Henry the next day.